-Equitably distribute resources and power, and
+Equitably distribute resources and power, &

 Build what is needed so that people can afford to stay in their homes, electrify them, and correct for the historic, institutional racism deeply embedded at the intersection of housing and energy, and philanthropy.

-The Equitable Building Electrification Fund: A Collaboration for Frontline Communities centers equity and people in the removal of fossil fuels from buildings and communities.
+We center equity and people in the removal of fossil fuels from buildings and communities.

 We give resources to grassroots, frontline, and base-building organizations and leaders in communities of color and low-income communities to support their self-determined priorities.